lmnr-ai/index/README.md

 Index is the SOTA open-source browser agent for autonomously executing complex tasks on the web.

 - [x] Powered by reasoning LLMs with vision capabilities.
-    - [x] Claude 3.7 Sonnet with extented thinking (top performing model)
+    - [x] Claude 3.7 Sonnet with extended thinking (top performing model)
     - [x] OpenAI o4-mini
     - [ ] Gemini models (upcoming)
 - [x] `pip install lmnr-index` and use it in your project